Aqibaman/wobot.ai/README.md

 #### What is this project?

-THis project is build on a simple fromtend information gathering system.
+This project is build on a simple frontend information gathering system.